Many people wonder what the real difference is between empathy and sympathy. The dictionary definitions are as follows:

-If your friend Taylor is suffering from depression, it would be okay to say to them "when my depression was at its worst, I felt like no one was there to listen.
+If your friend is suffering from depression, it would be okay to say to them, "When my depression was at its worst, I felt like no one was there to listen.
 I just want you to know I'm here to listen to anything you need to say."

-But, that would not be an appropriate response from an HR representative listening to Taylor at work.
-In some cases, keeping sympathetic emotional distance is more useful, as long as you still practice empathetic listening.
+But that wouldn't be an appropriate response from an HR representative listening to your friend at work.
+In some cases, keeping a sympathetic emotional distance is more useful, as long as you still practice empathetic listening.

 Practicing sympathy and empathy responsibly